 And you can see that it looks like a dimeric structure where you have one reaction center over here, here is a special pair located over there.
-And then all imbedded throughout this protein you find many, many cofactors which are like porphyrins but contain magnesium.
+And then all embedded throughout this protein you find many, many cofactors which are like porphyrins, but contain magnesium.

 And there are these chlorophyll units.

 And then also, shown in sort of an orange color here, you see these long straight molecules.